jaeyk/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in Political Science and a [D-Lab Senior Data Science Fellow](https://dlab.berkeley.edu/data_science_fellows) at UC Berkeley and a [Visiting Student Fellow](https://snfagora.jhu.edu/people/graduate-student-fellows/) at P3 Lab at the SNF Agora Institute at Johns Hopkins University.
+I am a PhD candidate in Political Science and a [D-Lab Senior Data Science Fellow](https://dlab.berkeley.edu/data_science_fellows) at UC Berkeley and a [Visiting Student Fellow](https://snfagora.jhu.edu/people/graduate-student-fellows/) at the SNF Agora Institute's P3 Lab at Johns Hopkins University.
 I study political learning, organizing, and mobilization among marginalized populations using big data and data science.
 I also build tools that make social science research more efficient and reproducible.

 **Ongoing Research**